 St Michael’s supports several missions with regular funding, special appeals and prayer.
-Each year four organisations receive financial support from 10% of offertories, with each of the four recipients receiving 25% of this allocation.
-This is our ‘Four Mission Pledge’.
+Each year three organisations receive financial support from 10% of offertories, with each of the three recipients receiving a portion of this allocation.
+This is our ‘Three Mission Pledge’.
 These organisations are ordinarily supported for a four year commitment with a review conducted at the conclusion of this term to determine if we should recommit our support or not.
 The review process is carried out each September with the Parish Council making their decision at the Parish Council Meeting in October.

-As well as these ‘big four’, other organisations are also supported.
-These other organisations receive the same prayer support as the ‘big four’ but their financial support is through special appeals.
+As well as these ‘big three’, other organisations are also supported.
+These other organisations receive the same prayer support as the ‘big three’ but their financial support is through special appeals.

-Listed below are the four organisations that we support directly from our offertories.
+Listed below are the three organisations that we support directly from our offertories.

 Nungalinya Indigenous Training College – the Indigenous Ecumenical College in Darwin that provides training in the areas of: